-If the parents do not designate, or cannot agree on, the student's likely residence on the last school day prior to the next October 16th, or if on that date the student does not end up residing with the parent previously indicated, the student should attend school in the district of domicile of the parent with whom he or she is actually living as of the last school day prior to the following October 16th.79 iii.
-Determining Place of Residence Where Child Spends Time at Both Parents'Homes Each Day
+If the parents do not designate, or cannot agree on, the student's likely residence on the last school day prior to the next October 16th, or if on that date the student does not end up residing with the parent previously indicated, the student should attend school in the district of domicile of the parent with whom he or she is actually living as of the last school day prior to the following October 16th.78 iii.
+Determining Place of Residence Where Child Spends Time at Both Parents' Homes Each Day

-In one recent case, a shared custody arrangement resulted in the children "waking up in one home on any given day, and going to bed that same day in another."
+In one residency decision, a shared custody arrangement resulted in the children "waking up in one home on any given day, and going to bed that same day in another."
 Even under these circumstances, the court concluded that a single school district must be chosen as the place the students "resided" on the last school day prior to the preceding October 16.
-Reasoning that the place one "resides" is the place where a person "actually conduct[s] the activities of daily life," the court ruled that the home the students returned to upon pickup from school was the place they "resided" on the determinative date (October 15), because it was there that they did their homework, ate supper, watched TV or played video games, relaxed and went to bed - as opposed to the home from which the students left for school that day, where they merely woke up and ate breakfast.80 responsibility, for certain students with disabilities, the regulations do not "preclude an equitable determination of shared responsibility for the cost of the student's out-of-district placement" between the parents' school districts, where fiscal responsibility cannot be determined under the general rules.81 This situation would arise in the case of a student with disabilities who did not reside with either parent during the relevant time period(s) because he or she was in a residential placement.82 The regulation permitting an equitable sharing of responsibility between school districts is not mandatory but appears to simply acknowledge the power of a court to craft an equitable remedy where applicable statutes and regulations yield no result.83 Note that separate rules must also be taken into account in determining fiscal responsibility for students "in residential State facilities, or who have been placed by State agencies in group homes, skill development homes, private schools or out-of-State facilities."84 These students are discussed in Section 4 of this publication.
+Reasoning that the place one "resides" is the place where a person "actually conduct[s] the activities of daily life," the court ruled that the home the students returned to upon pickup from school was the place they "resided" on the determinative date (October 15), because it was there that they did their homework, ate supper, watched TV or played video games, relaxed and went to bed - as opposed to the home from which the students left for school that day, where they merely woke up and ate breakfast.
+79